Germany insists Afghan government must be involved in Taliban talks | DW | 03.12.2019

 There are nearly 1,300 German soldiers stationed in Afghanistan as part of a NATO-led mission to secure peace and stability in the country.
 The current "Resolute Support" mission is due to expire at the end of March next year, but Kramp-Karrenbauer has hinted that it will be extended.

-According to the UN, more than 3,800 civilians were killed in the Afghan conflict last year — an 11% increase compared to 2017.
+According to the UN, more than 3,800 civilians were killed in the Afghan conflict last year — an 11% increase compared with 2017.

 nm/ng (Reuters, AFP, dpa)